|Country:||United States of America (USA)|

 These are the common ranges that we've seen with Cascade hops over the years.
 Each year's crop can yield hops that have slightly different qualities, so these number ranges are based on history.

 Some hops just taste better together.
-We agree, so we recently analyzed hundreds of the most popular beers to find which hops are commonly paired together.
-We found that Centennial, Chinook, Simcoe, Columbus, Citra & Mosaic hops are commonly used alongside the Cascade hop, although many others have also been seen with it.
+We recently analyzed hundreds of the most popular beers to find which hops are commonly paired together.
+We found that Centennial, Chinook, Simcoe, Columbus, Citra & Mosaic hops are commonly used alongside the Cascade hop.
+This is not a complete list, but should give you a good idea of what hops are commonly used together.

 Here is the relative frequency of the top 6 hops that are used with Cascade:

-Some popular beer styles that make use of the Cascade hop include American Ale, IPA, Porter, Barleywine, Witbier & Pale Ale.
+Some popular beer styles that make use of the Cascade hop include American Ale, IPA, Porter, Barleywine, Witbier, Pale Ale & American Pale Ales.

 Cascade is also sometimes featured as a single hop in beers to highlight its unique flavors and aromas.
+It can be added either as a fresh hop, or via hop pellets.
 Some popular examples of commercial beers that use 100% Cascade hops in their recipes are Sierra Nevada Single Hop IPA Cascade, Anchor Liberty Ale & Deschutes Mirror Pond Ale.

 Cascade Hop Substitutions

-Yes.
+Yes!
 There is a version of the Cascade hop in lupulin powder form.
 Cascade lupulin powder is suggested to be used at about half the amount as you'd normally use with pellets.
-The Cryo/LupuLN2 (Yakima Chief Hops) and Lupomax (Haas) products are pure concentrated lupulin powder, which add big flavor when used in the whirlpool or dry hop additions.
+The Cryo/LupuLN2 (Yakima Chief Hops), Lupomax (Haas) and Hopsteiner products are pure concentrated lupulin powder, which add big flavor when used in the whirlpool or dry hop additions.

 Cascade Hop Statistics